catalyst-cloud/catalystcloud-docs/source/release-notes/orchestration.rst

 Orchestration
 #############

-This is the release notes/changes list for Catalyst Cloud Orchestration service.
+This is the release notes/changes list for Sky TV Orchestration service.

 .. note::
   Latest API version: ``v1``